simonspa/corryvreckan/src/modules/AnalysisEfficiency/README.md

 This module measures the efficiency of the DUT by comparing its cluster positions with the interpolated track position at the DUT.
 It also comprises a range of histograms to investigate where inefficiencies might come from.

+The efficiency is calculated as the fraction of tracks with associated clusters on the DUT over the the total number of tracks intersecting the DUT (or region-of-interest, if defined).
+It is stored in a ROOT `TEfficiency` object (see below).
+Its uncertainty is calculated using the default ROOT `TEfficiency` method which is applying a Clopper-Pearson confidence interval of one sigma.
+Analog to a Gaussian sigma, this corresponds to the central 68.3% of a binomial distribution for the given efficiency but taking into account a lower limit of 0 and an upper limit of 1.
+This method is recommended by the Particle Data Group.
+More information can be found in the ROOT `TEfficiency` class reference, section `ClopperPearson()`: https://root.cern.ch/doc/master/classTEfficiency.html#ae80c3189bac22b7ad15f57a1476ef75b

 ### Parameters
 * `time_cut_frameedge`: Parameter to discard telescope tracks at the frame edges (start and end of the current event window).
 Defaults to `20ns`.
 * `chi2ndof_cut`: Acceptance criterion for telescope tracks, defaults to a value of `3`.